xSerpentineX/BubbleBoiBot/README.md

 `"Language": "English"` Select what servers you wish to join (i.e Join the English servers).

+`"RandomAvatar": true` If set to false the avatar will be transparent.
+If set to true, your avatar will be random.

 `"Shuffle": true` Draw the image randomly as opposed to moving up or down the image.
 Don't get this confused with "RandomImage".

 `"RandomImage": false` Select a random image from the `images` folder.